 On a quarterly basis where proxy votes have been cast, the Corporation shall compile and present to the Fund Directors a proxy voting report that includes whether the vote was consistent with these Proxy Voting Policies and Procedures, and if inconsistent, an explanation of why the vote was cast in such a manner.

 The Corporation has delegated proxy voting responsibility to subadvisors for certain series of the Funds (the “subadvisors”).
-On a quarterly basis, the CCO or her designee reviews votes cast for adherence to the subadvisors’ respective proxy voting policies and procedures, and if inconsistent, an explanation of why the vote was cast in such a manner, and ensures all proxy votes are cast by deadline.
-On an annual basis as part of the Compliance Rule, the CCO evaluates the subadvisors’ proxy voting policies and procedures to ensure that they are reasonably designed to prevent violations of the federal securities laws based on information received by the subadvisors.
+On a quarterly basis, the CCO or the CCO’s designee reviews votes cast for adherence to the subadvisors’ respective proxy voting policies and procedures, and if inconsistent, an explanation of why the vote was cast in such a manner, and ensures all proxy votes are cast by the deadline.
+On an annual basis, as part of Rule 206(4)-6 under the Advisers Act, the CCO evaluates the subadvisors’ proxy voting policies and procedures to ensure that they are reasonably designed to prevent violations of the federal securities laws based on information received by the subadvisors.

 J. Client Information

 These Proxy Voting Policies and Procedures, including the Proxy Policies, are available to Clients upon request.
 To Clients for which the Corporation has proxy voting authority, the Corporation provides a summary of these Proxy Voting Policies and Procedures and discloses how those Clients may obtain information about how their proxies were voted.
 If requested, the Corporation will provide Clients with information on our proxy voting decisions and actions for securities in their accounts.